practice areas

 Understanding False Advertising

 Many companies—in order to get an advantage over their competitors or for other reasons—take advantage of consumers by fraudulently or deceptively attributing qualities to their products that do not exist.
 Or they do not inform consumers that their products contain potentially harmful ingredients.
-These issues are particularly acute for health products and those for infants and toddlers.
+These issues are particularly acute for health products and products designed for infants and toddlers.

 The Impact of Deceptive Advertising